-If you are applying for this course from outside the UK, click apply now
+If you are applying from outside the UK, click apply now.
+Year 1 - Full Time.

-Course starts: 20 September 2021Apply now
+Course starts: 19 January 2026Apply now

 Close

 Study a CIPD accredited course highly relevant to modern workplaces.
 Undertake a year-long placement and put your learning into practice.
-Gain sought-after skills and knowledge for a rewarding career in Human Resource Management.
+Gain sought-after skills and knowledge for a rewarding career in human resource management.

-Examples of experiential learning methods include live projects, placement opportunities, workplace shadowing and panel presentations.
+Examples of experiential learning methods include live projects, placement opportunities, workplace shadowing, and panel presentations.

 The course features innovative teaching methods and learning by doing and reflecting.
 This includes problem-based learning, where you’ll work within a small team to explore issues or decide how to manage a situation.
-This helps you to dissect, challenge and debate issues.
+This helps you to dissect, challenge, and debate issues.

-Other learning techniques include company visits, guest speakers and cutting-edge e-learning technologies.
-These are in addition to a combination of lectures, seminars, debates, tutorials and workshops.
+Other learning techniques include company visits, guest speakers, and cutting-edge e-learning technologies.
+These are in addition to a combination of lectures, seminars, debates, tutorials, and workshops.

-Assessment methods include: Narrative reports, e-portfolios, live employer based consultancy projects, negotiated assessments, case studies, reflective statements, audio journals, posters, digital storyboards, blogs, podcasts and YouTube videos.
+Assessment methods include narrative reports, e-portfolios, live employer-based consultancy projects, negotiated assessments, case studies, reflective statements, audio journals, posters, digital storyboards, blogs, podcasts, and YouTube videos.

 Our typical offer is: